grawity/obml-parser/obml.md

 Following are `page_title: string`, `unknown: blob`, `page_url_base: string`, and `page_url: url`.
 The unknown blob seems to always start with `C\x10\x10...` on v15, empty otherwise.

-Following is an unknown header (6 bytes for v≥15, 5 bytes for v≤13).
+Following is an unknown header (6 bytes for v≥15, 5 bytes for v≤13, 1 byte for v6).

  - In v13, the format appears to be `counter: short`, `unknown: medium`.